richardhaslam/frackit/appl/example3/README.md

 given in the main file `example3.cc`, but in `example3.py` you can find how to realize this example using the Frackit python bindings.__

+<b> _In this example, you will learn how to:_ </b>

+* read in a complex domain geometry from an CAD file
+* get the bounding box of an arbitrary geometry
+* use the `MultiGeometrySampler` and `MultiGeometryEntitySet` classes to conveniently compose a network out of multiple entity geometries
+* use the `ConstraintsMatrix` class to conveniently define several constraints to be fulfilled among different entity sets
+* define multiple confining/non-confining sub-domains to place the entities in

+### Read in a domain geometry

 In contrast to the [previous example][0], we now want to create a network within a complex domain that cannot be represented by the internal geometry classes.
 The domain has been created with [Gmsh][1] and has been saved in .brep file format.